tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/bash-scripting.md

 ---

-Changes the directory to /var/backups/.
+Changes the directory to `/var/backups/`.
 If no such directory exists, it exits the script and issues an exit status code of 0, which signifies the command was successful:

 `cd /var/backups || exit 0`

 The `||` sequence (sometimes known as a double pipe) can be read as though it’s the word _or_.
 So this line means: either change directory to /var/backups/ or exit the script.
 If everything goes according to plan, subsequent script operations will take place in the /var/backups/ directory.

+–-

+`[[ ... ]]` is the preferred, modern, and safer way to perform conditional tests in Bash (compared to the older single brackets `[ ... ]`).

-### Loops
+## Loops

 Có `for...in` loop.